Page 4 of 4

 Both Babbage and Ada imagined recreational uses for a computer.
 Ada imagined using it to write music - although in this case I think the sound card might have evolved from the pipe organ.

-Babbage thought in terms of games of strategy like chess and noughts and crosses.
+As already explained Babbage thought in terms of games of strategy like chess and noughts and crosses.
 But I have no doubt what so ever that action arcade style games would have still been invented as early as they could be.

 Simply because even in the days of teletypes and clunky keyboards programmers invented space wars and Star Trek and so on..
 I can well imagine that now Lunar Lander might be a classic but in the Jules Vern style rather than the LEM!